frctl/fractal/README.md

 ---
 ## Current project status - please read!

+Changes in Fractal's core team mean that new development on this project is currently somewhat restricted.
+Please see [issue #449](https://github.com/frctl/fractal/issues/449) ('An update on Fractal's future development') for more details about how we are hoping Fractal can move forwards in the future.

-Unfortunately Fractal is **not currently under active development.** However The 1.x (master) branch is stable and is being used in many projects.
+Currently The 1.x (master) branch is stable and is being used in many projects.
 Documentation for this version is available at https://fractal.build.

-> The 2.0 beta branch is _not_ recommended for use as there are many outstanding issues + bugs, limited documentation and no active development at this time.
+The 2.0 (beta) branch is _not_ recommended for use as there are many outstanding issues + bugs, limited documentation and no active development at this time.

-**If anyone is interested in becoming a maintainer or taking over the project please email mark@allmarkedup.com to discuss further.**
+**We are looking for developers and maintainers!
+Please add a comment to [issue #449](https://github.com/frctl/fractal/issues/449) if you are interested in helping out with Fractal's future development.**

 ---